-“My hope is that it fails Thursday and that’s when the true negotiation begins,” Paul said at the Louisville Chamber of Commerce Monday morning.
+“My hope is that it fails Thursday and that’s when the true negotiation begins,” Paul said at the St. Matthews Chamber of Commerce Monday morning.

 The GOP repeal and replace bill would do away with the ACA’s requirement that individuals have health insurance and large employers provide it.